 Understanding Your Bionic Arm & Hand Control Options

-In this article, we’re going to cover four types of bionic arm/hand control systems:
+In this article, we’re going to cover five types of bionic arm/hand control systems:

 - Myoelectric Direct Control